 Princeton Child Development Institute routinely monitors for contaminants in your drinking water according to Federal and State laws.
-This table shows the test results of our monitoring for the period of January 1st to December 31st, 2021.
+This table shows the test results of our monitoring for the period of January 1st to December 31st, 2022.
 The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of our test results, though representative, are more than one year old.
+Some of our test results, though representative, are more than one year old and are the most recent results available.